 This is the last portion of the Next-Best-Action strategy framework and includes arbitration and final channel processing, followed by an option to use an alternate strategy (the NBA Kill Switch) and the final extension point NBA Post-Process Extension Point sub-strategy.

 The NBA Kill Switch is actually the Next-Best-Action active setting in the NBADesignerSettings DDR; if this is set to false, the Fallback NBA Strategy is invoked instead of using the NBA framework.
 This fallback strategy is provided with no logic, but can be extended to include any default actions to be presented in case NBA is switched off.

 - Arbitration strategy

-After priority has been assigned to the actions and treatments, they must be ranked by priority and filtered based on the specific channel.
+After priority has been assigned to the actions and treatments, and they have been ranked by priority, they need to be filtered based on the specific channel requirements.
 The channel processing strategy handles this for inbound and outbound channels.

-The last functional component within the strategy framework is the NBAPostProcessExtension extension point strategy for any post-processing which must be performed.
+This is the last functional component within the strategy framework and may be used for any post-processing which must be performed.